NREL/PLEXOS2PRAS.jl/README.md

 __Step 5: Run the solution processor utility__

 Once you have results for all of the Models you want to represent in PRAS, run the solution processing script to convert them all to JLD files.
-Run this in the same folder as your XML database - the script will automatically find the relevant solution files, run `h5plexos` on them, convert the HDF5 files to RAS systems, and save all of the systems into a single JLD file:
+Run this in the same folder as your XML database - the script will automatically find the relevant solution files, run `h5plexos` on them, convert the HDF5 files to PRAS systems, and save all of the systems into a single JLD file:

 ```
 process-solutions --nprocs 4 .
 PRAS_systems.jld